Assessing and Managing Suicide Risk: Core Competencies for Health and Behavioral Health Professionals Working in Outpatient Settings

 Assessing and Managing Suicide Risk (AMSR) teaches best practices recommended by the nation's leading experts in the research and delivery of suicide care.

-We offer two AMSR workshops and one course based on the AMSR-Outpatient curriculum.
-These trainings are for behavioral health clinicians working in outpatient settings who conduct suicide risk assessments, primarily those with a master’s degree or above.
+We offer trainings and courses based on the AMSR-Outpatient curriculum for behavioral health clinicians working in outpatient settings who conduct suicide risk and nursing assessments, primarily those with a master’s degree or above.
+The training and course both provide clinical professionals vital information and practice to improve their suicide care practice.

 Suicide and People Receiving Mental Health Care